Erie Boulevard Brownfield Opportunity Area (BOA)

 Public Meeting #3: December 9, 2019

-Public Workshop #3 was held on December 9, 2019.
-This workshop consisted of numerous educational and interactive boards geared toward obtaining input on the proposed projects included in the Draft Master Revitalization Plan.
-The interactive boards provided opportunities for people to leave feedback.
+Public Meeting Number 3 was held on December 9, 2019.
+This workshop consisted of numerous educational and interactive boards geared toward obtaining input from people on the proposed projects included in the Draft Master Revitalization Plan.